emdonahue/Cons/README.md

 # Cons
 A Lisp-style lazy cons list.
 Can handle Smalltalk streams and infinite generators (blocks) as though they were lists.
-Uses transducers to avoid intermediate representations for speed.
+Non lazy operations avoid building intermediate lists unless specified, so can be used safely on large or infinite lists.
 All list operations return lazy lists.
 All non-list operations return values immeditaely.

 ### Instance Creation:
 ```